 Test your data security by simulating use cases to find loopholes and actively close them.
 Take help from product data management experts and cyber security experts to check and improve the data security.

 3. Upgrade and maintain latest supported version of CAD/PDM/PLM system

 Applying maintenance patches and upgrades should become second nature of admin department whether users like it or nor.
-Often problem is with budget.
-This should be budgeted as operational expense and risks should be explained to management.
-It is not only engineering data but the whole company can be affected due to cyberattacks.
+Often, problem is with budget.
+This should be budgeted as operational expense and risks should be explained to the management.
+It is not only engineering data but the whole company that can be affected due to cyberattacks.

 Monitor and review privileges at regular intervals.
 Temporary privileges stay and accumulate.
 People end up getting lot of unnecessary access over time in folder-based access system.
 This needs to be constantly reviewed and if possible, proper data management system should be used.

-Your life will become easy if you have the plan in case something goes bad.
-Following plan and testing is key to avoid lot of damage.
+Your life will become easy if you have a plan in case something goes bad.
+Following a plan and testing is key to avoid lot of damage.

 Email data exchange is biggest source of cyber-attacks.
 If possible, use PDM/PLM system functionality to exchange data.
-Email can only point to data like part numbers, descriptions but actual data should be available to uses only after loin to system.
+Email can only point to data like part numbers, descriptions but actual data should be available to users only after login to the system.
 All can see the data at one place instead of sending it backwards and forwards.